 Roles & Permissions

 Every Sommelier Cellar is a distributed effort, and multiple parties are needed to develop, deploy, and grow a successful cellar.
+This has been shown in the schematics so far (shown again below for easier reference).

 Users